krisdaye/ArgumentParser/README.md

 ###Methodology
 -----------

-For this project we used the Scrum methodology of Agile.
+Implemented the Scrum methodology of Agile.

 ###Features
 ----------